- Gold price has been on an uptrend since 2018. However, its performance in 2025 has been breathtaking. Check our gold price forecast now.

 Table of Contents

-- High Treasury Yields Limit Gold Price Upside
+- Shaky US Treasury Yields Strengthen Gold Price Upside

 - Gold News Update: Gold Hits New Highs as Tariff Risks and Dollar Weakness Fuel Flight to Safety